 Will VW meet the deadline in removing the cheating software?
 “It’s November now, they still have some time”, Bienkowska says.
 “But they have disappointed me so many times already.”

 Why aren’t these companies forced to take these polluting cars of the road?
 “This is a task for the national authorities and I’m very disappointed to see how they approach this problem”, the commissioner says.

 Has industry learned something from dieselgate?
 “From Volkswagen you might have expected a gesture towards the clients after all what happened.
-If I owned a Volkswagen and they only offered me to remove the cheating software without compensation, I would feel treated badly.
-I wouldn’t regain my confidence in the company and wouldn’t buy a Volkswagen anymore”.
+If I owned a Volkswagen and they’d only offer me to remove the cheating software without compensation, I would feel treated badly.
+I wouldn’t regain my confidence in the company and wouldn’t buy a Volkswagen anymore.”